About the nRF Connect SDK

 The nRF Connect SDK enables you to develop applications for nRF52, nRF53, and nRF91 Series devices.
-It is a set of open source projects maintained by Nordic Semiconductor, consisting of several repositories such as:
+It is a combination of software developed by Nordic Semiconductor and open source projects, hosted as Git repositories in the nrfconnect GitHub organization.

 sdk-nrf repository - contains applications, samples, libraries, and drivers that are specifically targeted at Nordic Semiconductor devices.

 sdk-zephyr repository - contains a fork of the Zephyr project, which provides samples, libraries, and drivers for a wide variety of devices, including Nordic Semiconductor devices.
 See the documentation in Nordic Semiconductor’s Zephyr fork.

 sdk-mcuboot repository - contains a fork of the MCUboot project, which provides a secure bootloader application.
 You can find the fork in

 bootloader/mcubootafter obtaining the nRF Connect SDK source code.
 See the documentation in Nordic Semiconductor’s MCUboot fork.

 Licenses are located close to the source files.